w6efi/gap_tuner/README.md

 *A unique feature of the Gap dipole is that it is characterized once with a VNA, and that characterization is uploaded to the tuner over WiFi.
 After that, when the user switches frequency that freqency is given to the tuner and it tunes the antenna to the best possible match based on the VNA characterizaton, without the traditional need to transmit a signal while the tuner tries various tuning network combinations.*

-We are currently using the esp32-s3-devkit-c-1-n16r8v board.
-There is a esp32-s3-devkit-c-1-n16r8v.json file here.
-Copy that to ~/.platformio/platforms/espressif32/boards/  if you are using platformio.
+We are currently using the ESP32-S3-DevKitC-1U-N8 from Espressif (with the ipex antenna connector), as we have experienced reliability issues with some clones.

 Current Web UI image: